Sensex falls 257 points; Nifty ends below 17,850; Sun Pharma, IndusInd Bank, Bharti Airtel top losers

 Benchmark indices ended Samvat 2077 on a weak note on Wednesday, tracking losses in market heavyweights such as HDFC Bank, ICICI Bank and Kotak Bank amid a negative trend in global markets.
+However, Sensex has gained 37.5% and Nifty has risen 40% in Samvat 2077.

 Sensex ended 257.14 points or 0.43 per cent lower at 59,771.92.
 Nifty fell 59.75 points or 0.33 per cent to 17,829.20.
 Sun Pharma was the top Sensex loser, falling 3.06 per cent, followed by IndusInd Bank, Bharti Airtel, Kotak Bank, ICICI Bank and HDFC Bank.